essex-lab/ProtoMS/doc/.man/protoms.rst

   solutetempering 25.0 bndang 3 dih 1 lj 3 coul 1 solu 2 prot 2 solv 2

 Turns on replica-exchange with solute tempering (REST).
 It only works if you have specified temperature replica-exchange (see `Temperature replica-exchange parameters`_).
 In this type of simulation the system is simulated at 25.0 Celsius, or the temperature set with this command, and the temperatures set with the ``temperaturere`` command are used to scale the solute energies.
 The level of scaling for the different energy components can be set with the rest of the options; ``bndang`` controls the internal bond-angle energy terms, ``dih`` the internal dihedral energy term, ``lj`` the internal van der Waals energy, ``coul`` the internal Coulomb energy, ``solu`` the interaction with other solutes, ``prot`` the interaction with the protein and ``solv`` the interaction with solvent molecules.
 Each argument can be either 1, 2 or 3.
-If the argument is 1, the energy is scaled with :math:`\beta_i/\beta_0`, where :math:`\beta_i` is the effective inverse temperature of the replica (set with the ``temperaturre`` command) and :math:`\beta_0` is the inverse simulation temperature (set with this command).
+If the argument is 1, the energy is scaled with :math:`\beta_i/\beta_0`, where :math:`\beta_i` is the effective inverse temperature of the replica (set with the ``temperaturere`` command) and :math:`\beta_0` is the inverse simulation temperature (set with this command).
 If the argument is 2, the energy is scaled with :math:`(\beta_i+\beta_0)/2\beta_0` and if the argument 3 the energy is unscaled.

 .. index::
    single: sameseeds